michaelbrusegard/NiclasNordlundPhotography/README.md

 Live: [niclasnordlund.com](https://niclasnordlund.com)

 This is the source code to Niclas Nordlund's photography website.
 The website showcases his photos and provides a way for potential clients to contact him.
 It also has a shop to sell digital copies of his photos.
 The website is built with HTML, CSS, and JavaScript and deployed on Google Cloud Platform.
-It uses App Engine to host the website + the admin panel and cloud storage buckets for handling photos and other assets.
+It uses App Engine to host the website + the admin panel and cloud storage buckets + cloud functions for handling photos and other assets.
 It is responsive and works with keyboard navigation.
 Purchases are handled using Stripe, and there is also a bug reporting site for users ([www.niclasnordlund.com/bug](https://www.niclasnordlund.com/bug)) that implements with GitHub issues.

 ## Table of Contents